burns-vaughan/osticket-prereqs/README.md

 Go to the folder where you have all the files downloaded and extract osTicket v1.15.8.
 When it has finished extracting copy the folder it unzipped called “upload” to this folder C:\inetpub\wwwroot After that, rename the folder called 'upload' to 'osTicket'.
-Go into IIS, and restart the server, then open osTicket by selecting the 'Browse *:80 on the right hand side, shown in the screenshot below: <br><br>
+Go into IIS, and restart the server, then open osTicket by selecting 'sites' on the lefthand side, and then osTicket from the dropdown menu.
+After that, 'Browse *:80 on the right hand side, shown in the screenshot below: <br><br>
 <img src="https://i.ibb.co/6ZdwWJL/4.jpg" alt="4" border="0">
 <br>
 <h3>13.
 Go to sites -> Default -> osTicket and configure</h3>